3sztof/aws-iam-protected-api-gateways/README.md

     - The resource policy defines a granular API rsource access for `<api_url>/denied` url.
 An explicit deny statement takes priority above all allow statements for this specific URL.
 Try using the script to access this API path.

     - Take a look at one of the policy statements that explicitly deny access to "NotPrincipal".
-In this way, we are able to deny access to all identities, with an exception of our custom client role.
+In this way, you are able to deny access to all identities, with an exception of our custom client role.

 1. Try to make a request without the required AWS V4 Signatures